Feuerlabs/exometer/doc/README.md

 The spiral probe maintains the total sum of all values stored in its histogram.
-The histogram has a configurable time span, all values provided to the probe, through `exometer:update()` within that time span will be summed up and reporetd.
+The histogram has a configurable time span, all values provided to the probe, through `exometer:update()`, within that time span will be summed up and reported.
 If, for example, the histogram covers 60 seconds, the spiral probe will report the sum of all values reported during the last minute.